CDC: If You're Vaccinated, You Don't Need To Mask Outdoors (Unless You're In A Crowd)

 One meta-analysis published in The Journal of Infectious Diseases suggested that the coronavirus was nearly 19 times more likely to be spread indoors compared with outdoors.

-But as Marr notes, other research suggests that the risk of outdoor transmission is even lower.
+But, as Marr notes, other research suggests the risk of outdoor transmission is even lower.

 Dr. Monica Gandhi, an infectious disease specialist at the University of California, San Francisco, notes that other countries with high vaccination rates don't have outdoor mask mandates.